 Sketch a Number Bond

-Although number bonds are usually made with circles, other shapes like squares, triangles, stars, and rectangles can also be used.
+Although It is usually made with circles, other shapes like squares, triangles, stars, and rectangles can also be used.

-Invite the child to draw number bonds in all directions using shapes of his/her choosing.
+Invite the child to draw it in all directions using shapes of his/her choosing.

 Using worksheets/ printables is also a great way to practice and master number bonds once the child is able to write.